ganeti/ganeti/man/gnt-node.rst

 parsing by scripts.
 In both cases, the ``--units`` option can be used to enforce a given output unit.

-By default, the query of nodes will be done in parallel with any running jobs.
+Queries of nodes will be done in parallel with any running jobs.
 This might give inconsistent results for the free disk/memory.
-The ``--sync`` can be used to grab locks for all the nodes and ensure consistent view of the cluster (but this might stall the query for a long time).

-Passing the ``--roman`` option gnt-node list will try to output some of its fields in a latin-friendly way.
-This is not the default for backwards compatibility.

 The ``-o`` option takes a comma-separated list of output fields.
 The available fields and their meaning are: